 MEETINGS:

-The Graduate Council will meet at 1:00 P.M. on the third Monday of each month or when called by the Chair, four of the voting members of the Council, or by the Dean of the Graduate School.
+The Graduate Council will meet at 1:00 P.M. on the third Monday of each month or when called by the Chair, four of the voting members of the Council, or by the Dean of the Office of Graduate Studies.

-The agenda and minutes of the previous Council meeting shall be distributed to the members at least three business days prior to the meeting.
+The agenda and minutes of the previous Council meeting shall be distributed to the members via electronic posting to the Graduate Council website at least three business days prior to the meeting.

 The adapted Robert’s Rules of Order procedures will be used for conducting all of the Council’s meetings.

-Minutes of all regular and special meetings of the Council shall be recorded and filed in the Graduate School office and the University Archives (in the University Library).
+Minutes of all regular and special meetings of the Council shall be recorded and filed in the Office of Graduate Studiesoffice and the University Archives (in the University Library).
 Robert’s Rules of Order, Newly Revised, shall designate the format.
-Minutes shall be distributed, subsequent to approval by the Graduate Council, to the President, Provost, Vice Presidents, Deans, Council members, President of the Faculty Senate, and appropriate USF personnel.
+Minutes shall be distributed via electronic posting, subsequent to approval by the Graduate Council, to the President, Provost, Vice Presidents, Deans, Council members, President of the Faculty Senate, and appropriate USF personnel.

-Normally, each Graduate Council meeting shall consist of an open session with reports, as necessary, from each of the standing subcommittees, ad hoc committees, Dean of the Graduate School, Chair of the Graduate Council, and any other reports and/or announcements pertinent to graduate education.
+Normally, each Graduate Council meeting shall consist of an open session with reports, as necessary, from each of the standing committees, ad hoc committees, Dean of the Office of Graduate Studies, Chair of the Graduate Council, and any other reports and/or announcements pertinent to graduate education.
 Meetings, or those portions of meetings, that include discussions and selection of recipients of awards/fellowships/grants, shall be open only to members of the Graduate Council.

 As necessary, administrators and/or faculty members who are not members of the Graduate Council may be invited to attend specific meetings of the Council.

+During the summer session, a majority of the Executive Committee, including the Chair or Vice Chair, shall meet if an urgent situation arises that requires immediate attention.
+The Executive Committee of the Council shall serve as the decision-making body representing the Council and, in the following fall, will have a full report of the actions to the Council.

 QUORUM: